 The denominator consists of members with an outpatient or ED visit with a diagnosis of URI (ICD-9 codes: 460 and 465).
 Claims/encounters with more than one diagnosis are excluded.
-Members also are excluded if there is a competing diagnosis within three days of the initial diagnosis or if they had a medication history (i.e., members could not have an antibiotic prescription filled within the prior 30 days).
+Members also are excluded if there is a competing diagnosis within three days of the initial diagnosis or if they had a medication history (i.e., members had an antibiotic prescription filled within the prior 30 days).
 The numerator consists of members who were prescribed an antibiotic either on the same day as or during the three days after the diagnosis date.
-The measure is expressed as the percentage who received appropriate care (were not dispensed an antibiotic).
+The measure is expressed as the percentage who received appropriate care (i.e., were not dispensed an antibiotic).

-Linked Clinical Data: Obesity & Hypertension
+Linked Clinical Data: Obesity, Hypertension, & HbA1c

-Starting with the data for calendar year 2014, Blueprint began to integrate clinical data from the statewide clinical repository.
-This table presents the proportion of distinct members and distinct members with diabetes linked to clinical data with valid body mass index (BMI) and blood pressure measurements meeting the criteria for obesity (BMI \ge 30.0) and hypertension (mmHg \ge 140/90).
+Starting with the data for calendar year 2014, Blueprint began to integrate clinical data from the statewide clinical repository, DocSite.
+This table presents the proportion of distinct members and distinct members with diabetes linked to clinical data with valid body mass index (BMI), blood pressure, and HbA1c measurements meeting the criteria for obesity (BMI $\geq$ 30.0), hypertension (mmHg $\geq$ 140/90), and HbA1c out of control (>9%).

-The top, blue section of Table 7, below, shows the rates of availability of clinical measures, obesity, and hypertension for all distinct adult members in the profile, while the bottom, green section shows the rates of availability of clinical measures, hypertension, and obesity for distinct adult members with diabetes.
+The top, blue section of Table 7, below, shows the rates of availability of clinical measures, obesity, and hypertension for all distinct adult members in the profile, while the bottom, green section shows the rates of availability of clinical measures, hypertension, obesity, and HbA1c for distinct adult members with diabetes.
 For distinct members with diabetes, the age range was restricted to ages 18-75 years to conform to NCQA HEDIS specifications.